How to Paint a Hummingbird, step by step tutorial on painting a beautiful hummingbird in acrylics. Beginner friendly!

 Shading

-Shade along his body towards his back with the double load of gray and white, leading with the white edge.
+Shade along his body towards his back with a double load of gray and white, leading with the white edge.
 You can use a liner if you need more control for the beak but paint it with black and so it comes to a point.

 Push thru the Ugly Stage